LevelHome/simplicity_sdk/app/bluetooth/example/bt_soc_iop_test/readme.md

 ### Mobile App Requirements

-To enable IOP testing framework on a smartphone, install the EFR Connect mobile app, version 2.4 or newer.
-The app is available for both [Android](https://play.google.com/store/apps/details?id=com.siliconlabs.bledemo&hl=en&gl=US) and [iOS](https://apps.apple.com/us/app/efr-connect/id1030932759) and the source is available on [GitHub](https://github.com/SiliconLabs?q=efrconnect&type=&language=&sort=).
+To enable IOP testing framework on a smartphone, install the Simplicity Connect mobile app (version 2.4 or newer) for [Android](https://play.google.com/store/apps/details?id=com.siliconlabs.bledemo&hl=en&gl=US) or [iOS](https://apps.apple.com/us/app/simplicity-connect/id1030932759).
+Source code for the mobile app is available on Github for [Android](https://github.com/SiliconLabs/SimplicityConnect-android) and [iOS](https://github.com/SiliconLabs/SimplicityConnect-ios).

 Ensure that there is **no existing bond** with the embedded device before initiating the IOP test sequence, which you can check from the phone Bluetooth settings.
 If the device is already bonded, the bond must be removed before proceeding with IOP testing.

 ### Minimum Mobile Operating System Versions

-The minimum OS versions supported by the EFR Connect mobile app are Android™ 9 and iOS®12.
+The minimum OS versions supported by the Simplicity Connect mobile app are Android™ 9 and iOS®12.

 ## Bringing up the Test Environment